How to Convert a Virgin Money PDF Bank Statement to CSV or Excel

 Copy-pasting from a Virgin Money PDF into Excel produces garbled output.
 The "Money Out" and "Money In" columns collapse together, descriptions wrap across multiple lines, and dates lose their structure.
 For a statement with hundreds of transactions, manual cleanup is not realistic.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select Virgin Money, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your Virgin Money Statement (4 Steps)